Transfer Evaluation System (TES)

 - Vocational/Technical courses (e.g., Massage Therapy, Auto Mechanics) may not be transferred to Bethel.

 - Only courses in which students earn a grade of C or better may be transferred to Bethel.
 Courses taken pass/fail, credit/no credit, satisfactory/unsatisfactory do not transfer unless the official transcript indicates that a pass/fail, credit/no credit, satisfactory/unsatisfactory is equivalent to a grade of C or higher.
-Audited courses are not accepted for transfer to Bethel.
+For satisfactory or passing grades on other schools' transcripts that are not defined as equivalent to a C or higher, transfer credits will be awarded for the class if the instructor of record submits a letter on letterhead that indicates the student earned the equivalent letter grade of a C or higher.
+The transfer credits could be awarded as elective, general education, major, or minor credits, depending on the equivalency of the course.
+The student is responsible to arrange for the course instructor to send documentation to the Registrar's Office. .

 - Official transcripts for all courses completed at colleges outside of the United States must be evaluated (and translated, if needed) by an approved evaluation agency or U.S. college or university.
-Examples of evaluation agencies include, but are not limited to, World Evaluation Services, and Educational Credential Evaluators Inc. 1
+Examples of evaluation agencies include, but are not limited to, World Evaluation Services, AACRAO International Education Services, and Educational Credential Evaluators Inc.

 - Grades earned in transfer courses are not included in calculating the cumulative GPA or the GPA for the major at Bethel.